Sid Rosenberg: Early career

 His radio career started in West Palm Beach, Florida, where he hosted the syndicated sports radio program The Drive on Sports Fan Radio Network in the late 1990s, after starting as an Internet broadcast.
 In 2000, he returned to New York City to co-host WNEW-FM's turbulent morning show, the Sports Guys.
 A year later, he joined the Imus in the Morning program.
 He shared the sports broadcasting duties with Warner Wolf before becoming the full-time sports reporter.
 He engaged in heated half-mock, half-serious disputes with the other members of the Imus cast, leading for example to an actual boxing bout with producer Bernard McGuirk.
 Several months after joining the Imus show, he became the co-host of the midday show on Imus' flagship station, WFAN.
-Here, his strong knowledge of sports and distinctive, high-pitched Brooklyn accent served him well.
 He would hold both broadcasting positions until 2005.
 For several years, he also hosted the radio pre-game shows for New York Giants home games.

 WFAN executives accepted Rosenberg's resignation September 12, 2005, following his failure to show up to host the New York Giants' pre-game show having made an appearance for FHM in Atlantic City, New Jersey the previous day.